wonsocisco/ndn-trace-script/README.md

 This software suite provides Perl scripts that can be used to traslate HTTP URL traces into NDN names.

+extract_urls.sh: This script reads gzipped IRCache trace files in the current directlry and convert them into plain text HTTP URLs by adding ".urls" at the end of each trace file name.

 url2ccnf.pl: This script converts plain text files with HTTL URLs into CCNF (Common Componentized Name Format - see another document) format files simultaneously generating the historgram of named components in the input files.

 build_fib.pl: Given a set of names from CCNF files, this script builds a FIB name trace that satifies a specific component name distribution.